Mitch McConnell hospitalized after suffering fall

 Washington — Senate Republican leader Mitch McConnell has been hospitalized after tripping at a local hotel on Wednesday evening, a spokesman for the senator said.

-The Kentucky senator, 81, was attending a private dinner in Washington when he tripped.
+The senator from Kentucky, 81, was attending a private dinner in Washington when he tripped.
 He was admitted to a hospital for treatment, spokesman Doug Andres said.

 McConnell's office didn't provide additional details on his condition or how long he may be absent from the Senate.